 Leica M Typ 240 versus Sony A9

-The Leica M (Typ 240) and the Sony Alpha A9 are two digital cameras that were revealed to the public, respectively, in September 2012 and April 2017.
+The Leica M (Typ 240) and the Sony Alpha A9 are two digital cameras that were announced, respectively, in September 2012 and April 2017.
 The M Typ 240 is a fixed lens compact, while the A9 is a rangefinder-style mirrorless.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.7 megapixel, whereas the Sony provides 24 MP.

 The physical size and weight of the Leica M Typ 240 and the Sony A9 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M Typ 240 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M Typ 240 – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can find an overview of optics for the two cameras in the Leica M Lens Catalog (M Typ 240) and the Sony FE Lens Catalog (A9).